-- 52.-(1) This section applies to conduct if the Commission has determined an application under section 50 by giving guidance that the conduct is unlikely to infringe the section 47 prohibition. - (2) The Commission shall take no further action under this Part with respect to the conduct to which this section applies, unless - (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its guidance; - (b) it has a reasonable suspicion that the information on which it based its guidance was incomplete, false or misleading in a material particular; or - (c) a complaint about the conduct has been made to it. - (3) No penalty may be imposed under this Part in respect of any infringement of the section 47 prohibition by conduct to which this section applies. - (4) The Commission may remove the immunity given by subsection (3) if- - (a) it takes action under this Part with respect to the conduct in one of the circumstances mentioned in subsection (2); - (b) it considers that it is likely that the conduct will infringe the prohibition; and was incomplete, false or misleading in a material particular, the date specified in a notice under subsection (4)(c) may be earlier than the date on which the notice is given.
+5 52.-(1) This section applies to conduct if the Commission has determined an application under section 50 by giving guidance that the conduct is unlikely to infringe the section 47 prohibition.

+(2) The Commission shall take no further action under this Part with respect to the conduct to which this section applies, unless -

+- (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its guidance; - (b) it has reasonable grounds for suspecting that the information on which it based its guidance was incomplete, false or misleading in a material particular; or - 15

+(c) a complaint about the conduct has been made to it.

+(3) No penalty may be imposed under this Part in respect of any infringement of the section 47 prohibition by conduct to which this section applies.

+(4) The Commission may remove the immunity given by subsection (3) ${20}$ if -

-- (c) it gives notice in writing to the undertaking on whose application the guidance was given that it is removing the immunity as from the date specified in its notice. - (5) If the Commission has a reasonable suspicion that information - (a) on which it based its guidance; and
+- (a) it takes action under this Part with respect to the conduct in one of the circumstances mentioned in subsection (2); - (b) it considers that it is likely that the conduct will infringe the prohibition; and - 25 - (c) it gives notice in writing to the undertaking on whose application the guidance was given that it is removing the immunity as from the date specified in its notice.

+(5) If the Commission has reasonable grounds for suspecting that information -

-(b) which was provided to it by an undertaking engaging in the conduct,
+- 30 (a) on which it based its guidance; and - (b) which was provided to it by an undertaking engaging in the conduct, was incomplete, false or misleading in a material particular, the date specified in a notice under subsection (4)(c) may be earlier than the date on which the notice is given.